 Messaging buttons appear in left vertical toolbar below the module buttons.
-They work with Messaging to communicate with other computers in the office using light, sound, and/or text.
-They are a shortcut that is the equivalent of clicking a sequence of messaging elements in the Manage module.
-Clicking a button can cause it to light up, cause other buttons to light up, or can trigger no light at all.
-To acknowledge a lit message button, click on it.
+They work with Internal Messaging elements to communicate with other computers in the office using light, sound, and/or text.
+They are a shortcut that is the equivalent of clicking a sequence of messaging elements in the Manage Module.

 To customize message buttons, you must complete two steps:

 - Set up Messaging Elements (select colors, rows).